klmckinney/qiqqa-python-pymupdf-foxit/README.md

 ## Technology notes

-[@klmckinney: to be checked; writing this off the top of my head, didn't check.
-MD5 or SHA1, ...]

 Qiqqa uses a database record format for the annotations which includes an MD5 hash over the record data.
 The import script properly creates this hash to ensure that Qiqqa will recognize the new annotation records as valid.